svuth23/project_1/README.md

 # Tasks
 Our project team divided our tasks in to three parts:
--Do certain professions retire at an earlier age?
+Do certain professions retire at an earlier age?
---What factors influence early retirement?
+What factors influence early retirement?
 How has retirement age changed overtime for everyone?

 First Task: